DataONEorg/dataone-web/content/services/plus.md

             overlay_effect: ''
         - title: Custom content
           icon: users
-          annotation: Members of the Toolik Community are recognized using a custom staff & contributor directory
+          annotation: Members of the Toolik community are recognized using a custom staff & contributor directory
           content:
           - template: image